 Subscribe now to receive economic analysis, insights and thought leadership from Alberta Central’s Chief Economist Charles St-Arnaud.

-The Bank of Canada held its policy rate unchanged at 2.75%, after cutting seven consecutive times, in line with our expectations.
+The Bank of Canada held its policy rate unchanged at 2.75%, its second consecutive pause.